johnnybionic/spring-security-using-camel/README.md

 There could be any number of processes (steps) in the route, each responsible for one distinct task.

 The sample also uses Bootstrap to improve on the original example's client :)

+There's also some basic use of Spring profiles that shows how authentication providers can be determined at runtime.